0xPolygon/polygon-docs/docs/pos/reference/contracts/stakingmanager.md

 For the Polygon PoS' Proof of Security based consensus, all the $2/3+1$ proof verification and handling of staking, rewards are executed on the Ethereum smart contract.
 The whole design follows this philosophy of doing less on the Mainnet contract.
 It does information verification and pushes all the computation-heavy operations to L2 (read about [Heimdall](https://docs.polygon.technology/pos/architecture/heimdall/)).

-**Stakers** are divided into **validators**, **delegators**, and **watchers** (for fraud reporting).
+*Stakers* are divided into *validators*, *delegators*, and *watchers* (for fraud reporting).

-[**StakeManager**](https://github.com/maticnetwork/contracts/blob/develop/contracts/staking/stakeManager/StakeManager.sol) is the main contract for handling validator related activities like `checkPoint` signature verification, reward distribution, and stake management.
-Since the contract is using **NFT ID** as a source of ownership, change of ownership and signer won't affect anything in the system.
+[`StakeManager`](https://github.com/maticnetwork/contracts/blob/develop/contracts/staking/stakeManager/StakeManager.sol) is the main contract for handling validator related activities like `checkPoint` signature verification, reward distribution, and stake management.
+Since the contract is using *NFT ID* as a source of ownership, change of ownership and signer won't affect anything in the system.

-!!! tip
+!!! info

-    From one Ethereum address, a **Staker can only be a validator or delegator** (it's just a design choice, no hard reasons).
+    From a single Ethereum address, *a staker can only function as either a validator or a delegator* (this is a design choice without any underlying technical constraints).

 ## Validator admissions/replacement

 ### Admissions

 At present, there are no open validator slots available on Polygon PoS.
-There is also a waitlist to become a validator.
-In the future, if slots become available, validators may apply to be considered and removed off of the waitlist.
+There is also a wait list to become a validator.
+In the future, if slots become available, validators may apply to be considered and removed off of the wait list.

 ### Replacement